-Finally, at the bottom, I will show you how the Motley Fool Rule Breakers service performs versus Stock Advisors.
+Finally, at the bottom of this review, I will show you how the Motley Fool Rule Breakers service performs versus Stock Advisors.

 I’ve compiled a couple of questions that I’ll answer in full detail.
 If I missed anything, please be sure to leave a comment so I can update it.
 I took questions from users and investors just like you who wanted to know more about the service.